michaelenger/Brage/README.md

 ## Site Generation

 The site generation is based on YAML files and Mustache templates.
-The only requirements to start with is a config file and an index template.
+The only requirements to start with is a config file, a layout template, and an index page.

-### Config
+### Config File

 The config is defined in a `site.yml` file in the site directory.
 It defines some basic meta data as well as other contents (explained below).

 * `title` Title of the site.
 * `description` Description of the site, used in meta tags.
 * `image` Image used for the icon and social media images.

+### Layout Template

+The layout template is defined in a `layout.mustache` file at the root of the site directory and is used when generating all the pages.
+It will be rendered with the following available variables:

+* `site` Site meta data (as defined in the config file)
+* `page` Page meta data
+  * `title` Title of the page
+  * `content` Content of the page
+  * `path` URI path to the page

 ### Assets